 We pride ourselves on being able to provide an open community space for Rockaway residents.
 Throughout the growing season, RYTF hosts a series of free events for the community as well as fundraising events at the farm, such as open mics, barbeques, farm dinners, composting events.
 Guests can get a tour of the farm, meet our young people, learn more about our work, and enjoy great food and music.

 During the warmer months, we also use the farm as a venue for our quarterly town halls, where we educate the community about current issues that impact them.

 Check out the calendar or visit our Facebook page to find our next upcoming event!

 Our Maximum capacity for school groups is 30 students.
-The fee for each visit is $300.
+The fee for each visit from a private school is $300, but schools within the district are free of charge.
 Scheduling priority is given to schools in and around the Rockaways.
 Email us at info@RYTF.org to schedule a visit with your school today!

 Volunteers over the age of 13 are welcomed to join us during open Volunteer Hours; an adult must accompany younger children.

-The Rockaway Youth Task Force staff work with a variety of corporate groups and non-profits to host meaningful and productive volunteer events for their staff.
-We are able to accommodate groups of 10-30 people to take on a variety of task including – pulling weeds, harvesting, and special building projects, all while getting dirty and having fun!
+The Rockaway Youth Task Force staff work with a variety of corporate groups and non-profits to work together to host meaningful volunteer events.
+We can accommodate groups of 10-30 people to take on a variety of tasks, including – pulling weeds, harvesting, and unique building projects, all while getting dirty and having fun!
 We typically ask for a $45/ person donation to help us cover the cost of materials and staff time.
 Email us at info@RYTF.org to schedule a volunteer day on the farm.